yyhz76/Face-mask-detector-using-YOLO-v3-and-v4/video_demo.md

 A face mask detector trained using YOLOv3 and YOLOv4

-For image demos, check the notebooks uploaded.
+For image demos, check the image demo folder.

 For video demos, check the following links: